curryhowardbadnullpointergood/LifeSync/README.md

 get dates working, so sort of like, make an year class, then month, then day, represented as a numerical value.

 year -> months -> days

+This project has been neglected for a while, will do the to do functionality.